GLOBAL EDUCATION CENTER

 http://tnartseducation.org/teaching-artist-roster/global-education-center/

-Passport to Understanding is made possible with funding support from The Nissan Foundation, The Memorial Foundation, the Tennessee Arts Commission, Metro Arts: Nashville Office of Arts and Culture, and the National Endowment for the Arts.
+Passport to Understanding is made possible with funding support from The Nissan Foundation, the Tennessee Arts Commission, Metro Arts: Nashville Office of Arts and Culture, and the National Endowment for the Arts.

 Global Education Center - West